patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/content/writing-patternfly-design-guidelines.md

 #### When to use X vs. Y
 #### Examples of incorrect usage

 ### Behavior (H2)
 Explain how the component functions and break down how its elements interact with each other to achieve its purpose.
+It may be helpful to include additional images or animations to demonstrate how the component works.

 ### Variations (H2)
 Showcase different forms of your component and include explanations indicating when to use each one.